tristanCB/mechano-soup/README.md

 In the case when a single vector is used, the LSTM-CNN network performs much betters for the previous and next data vectors.

 For this type of task, rule based systems are still standard practice for a variety of reasons (refer to rulebased.py).
-The methodology developed in machanosoup.py we're implemented to demonstrate the methodologies employed in properly assessing machine learning models (validation and training split) and comparing them.
+The methodology developed in machanosoup.py were implemented to demonstrate the methodologies employed in properly assessing machine learning models (validation and training split) and comparing them.
 It also lays the groundwork involved in creating valid/meaningful data representations for parsed HTML using beautifulsoup4.
 Using this approach to scrape non domain specific data will require concerted effort and is the long term goal for this project.

 <!-- # LSTM-CNN architecture -->